tyler-cranmer/Quizzex/README.md

 Instructions for running:
 - At the command line, navigate to the top directory ('projectRegex')
+- Run the following command to ensure that all proper dependencies are installed:

+  python -m pip install -r requirements.txt

 - Enter the following commands: export FLASK_APP=root/flashcard.py